2010 Commonwealth Games: Host selection

 Delhi was selected as the host city of the 2010 Commonwealth Games on 14 November 2003 during the CGF General Assembly in Montego Bay, Jamaica, defeating bid from Hamilton, Ontario, Canada.
 India's bid motto was New Frontiers and Friendships.

 India shifted the balance in its favour in the second round of voting with a promise that it would provide US$100,000 to each participating country, along with air tickets, boarding, lodging and transport.
 The successful 2003 Afro-Asian Games held in Hyderabad was also seen as having shown that India has the resources, infrastructure and technical know-how to stage a big sporting event.
-Meanwhile, Hamilton struggled with the notion a country would not be awarded two major multi sports events in the same year, after Vancouver was awarded the 2010 Winter Olympics earlier in the year.
+Meanwhile, Hamilton struggled with the notion a country would not be awarded two major multi-sport events in the same year, after Vancouver was awarded the 2010 Winter Olympics earlier in the year.

 Delhi bid for the 1990 and 1994 Commonwealth Games but lost to Auckland and Victoria respectively.
 The Hamilton bid was Canada's attempt to hold the games for the fifth time.